usnationalarchives/social-media-strategy/pages/goal1.md

   Weekly: The team uses an analytics tool to measure stats on our most popular posts and shares them via the Declarations staff blog in a Friday roundup.
   </li>
   <li>
-  Monthly: The team hosts sessions open to all staff to look at social media successes and failures.
+  Monthly: The team hosts sessions for content creators to look at social media successes and lessons learned.
   </li>
   <li>
-  Quarterly: The team helps staff review data from each platform to see if our efforts are reaching and engaging the intended audiences.
+  Quarterly: The team helps content creators review data from each platform to see if our efforts are reaching and engaging the intended audiences.
 We discuss what is and isn’t working, and use the content strategy to help close out platforms or change direction.
   </li>
   <li>
   Annually: The team holds a year-in-review “retreat” using Google Hangouts.
-Staff volunteer to give a three-minute talk about a success (or failure) on a platform.
+Content creators volunteer to give a three-minute talk about a success (or failure) on a platform.
   </li>
 </ul>

 <strong>Strategy in Action</strong>